THINKING THURSDAY: SOMETHING TO PONDER IN THE WORLD OF FOOD AND FARMING.

 That’s as ethical as it gets.

-This post is part of Simple Lives Thursday.
+This post is part of Fresh Foods Wednesday and Simple Lives Thursday.
 What’s that you ask?
 It’s an ambitious and enlightening collection of posts from bloggers all over about issues near and dear to my heart: real food and natural living.
 Check it out!